 1. Current Procedural Terminology (CPT):

 Current Procedural Terminology is a guide to the patient’s treatments and facilities.
-Since its introduction back in 1966, CPT codes have undergone several revisions to adapt to the ever-changing medical climate and will continue as the 2010.
-Healthcare reform bill takes effect, but all of these codes cover a broad range of physician-administered services.
-For each patient, these codes are collected and then sent for reimbursement to an insurer or other payer like Medicare by the practice.
+Since its introduction back in 1966, CPT codes have undergone several revisions to adapt to the ever-changing medical climate and will continue to do so.
+The healthcare reform bill takes effect, but all of these codes cover a broad range of physician-administered services.
+For each patient, these codes are collected and then sent for reimbursement to an insurer or other payer like Medicare, by the practice.

 2. International Classification of Diseases (ICD)